 The Creative Writing modules are taught by published authors who have hands-on experience of writing for publication:

 In this year-long module students will initially explore the foundations of what makes good fiction writing.
 This is done through reading exciting, contemporary texts as well as weekly workshops where students are tasked with interesting as well as practical exercises to flex their creative muscles and to develop good habits in basic prose composition.
 Integral to this process is the practice of giving and receiving critique and constructive feedback which enables a student to grow as a writer.
-By the end of the module students walk away confident in their abilities to create a an exceptionally solid piece of prose fiction.
+By the end of the module students walk away confident in their abilities to create exceptionally strong prose fiction.

 What our students say: